 Each ArtistYear AmeriCorps Member works full-time in a Title I school in America to deliver an issue-based arts curriculum that inspires active youth citizens and supports school culture and goals.
 Members will ensure the highest quality instruction, meet the needs of the school and students, and support each child holistically.
 Members will collaborate with school personnel and other ArtistYear cohort members, and will facilitate school community and family involvement.
 Each ArtistYear member will uphold the mission, values, and expectations of ArtistYear, and openly contribute service year learnings back to the arts education and national service fields.

-- A full-time (40 hours) Citizen-Artist work week in a Title I school, inclusive of:
+A full-time (40 hours) service week in a Title I school, inclusive of:

-- Training and professional development requirements for school site and ArtistYear; ArtistYear obligations and responsibilities.
-Hours may include evening and weekend times.
+Training and professional development requirements for school site and ArtistYear

-- Regular communication, meetings and collaboration with parents, school staff members, and the ArtistYear leadership.
+Regular communication, meetings, and collaboration with parents, school staff members, and ArtistYear leadership.

-- Assisting school partner faculty members as requested; stepping in as an emergency substitute art or music teacher at school site if requested.
+Assisting school partner faculty members as requested; stepping in as an emergency substitute art or music teacher at a school site if requested.

-- Completing required documentation and records for school site and ArtistYear, such as 5/15 reports, daily virtual standup participation, blogging responsibilities, assessment protocols and lesson plans.
+Completing required documentation and records for school site and ArtistYear, such as daily virtual standup participation, blogging responsibilities, timekeeping, assessment protocols, and lesson plans.

-- Receiving and implementing regular and supportive feedback from ArtistYear leadership and/or school site supervisor on performance.
+Receiving and implementing regular and supportive performance feedback from ArtistYear leadership and/or a school site supervisor.

 Community Need Addressed